Byte Bot

 The "Opus Killer" Has Arrived

-Hands-on testing from TestingCatalog and other sources confirms what the leaked benchmarks suggested: Sonnet 5 delivers Opus-tier coding performance at Sonnet-tier pricing.
+Hands-on testing and official benchmarks confirm what the leaked data suggested: Sonnet 4.6 delivers Opus-tier coding performance at Sonnet-tier pricing.
+Users prefer it over Sonnet 4.5 approximately 70% of the time.
 For developers building with Claude, this changes the cost-capability equation entirely.

 Background Reading